Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 Heavily influenced by his teacher Rimsky-Korsakov, the compositional style is painted in bright colours, highlighted in silvers and golds, bejewelled and sequined, drawn through with dark stripes for the menace of King Kashchei's dance.
 Stravinsky was quite open about his teacher's effect on his writing, saying the Firebird was "Rimsky-Korsakov with pepper".3 He uses all the tricks in the book, glissandis from both trombones and strings, colours his themes in unusual lustres - solo bassoon, and alto flute, looking forward three years to his epic The Rite of Spring - to both mesmerise and overlay with oriental fantasy.

 Quiet chimes are the introduction to full strings in the vein of a national anthem.
-It isn't of course the Russian National Anthem, but if they hadn't already had one in the bank, this would have fitted the bill.
-It's rousing and you can easily imagine a choir singing its heart out to the patrioitc style theme.
+It isn't, of course, the Russian National Anthem, but if they hadn't already had one in the bank, this would have fitted the bill.
+It's rousing, and you can easily imagine a choir singing its heart out to the patriotic-style theme.